When you see a homeopath it’s their job to get a thorough understanding of your health and the exact symptoms you are experiencing.

 Preparing for your appointment

-The number of consultations needed is difficult to predict – it depends on a number of factors such as the age of the patient, how long the symptoms have been going on and their individual response to the prescription.
+The number of consultations needed is difficult to predict – it depends on a number of factors such as the age of the patient, how long the symptoms have been going on and their individual response to the treatment to date.